klof44/Hat-Database/README.md

 This is a colection of every hat from Duck Game workshop on Steam.
 It's an early work in progress and I will work on it when I feel like it.
-This is also my first time working with python and php so do tell me if you see something wrong.
+This is also my first time working with python and svelte so do tell me if you see something wrong.

 ## Plans